RickoNoNo3/react-winbox/README.md

 ## Usage

-To use WinBox, ensure the document body has a initial non-zero height, e.g. `100vh`.
+To use WinBox, ensure the document body has an initial non-zero height, e.g. `100vh`.

 ```jsx
 import WinBox from 'react-winbox';